 Poor leave management practices will leave your employees feeling undervalued.
 Keeping their morale high requires you to navigate a different kind of balance.
 You need to ensure that all your employees take enough time off to avoid burnout and enjoy an optimum work-life balance.
 However, they shouldn’t take so much time that they become unproductive.
 To do this, you need a good leave management strategy.

-Creating an Effective Leave Management Strategy
+How to Create an Effective Leave Management Strategy

 Here’s your guide to creating an effective leave management strategy for your company: